 - Certain times are busier than others: peak months are July and August, however, the Cliffs of Moher are very busy from April to September each year.
 The busiest time of day is between 11.00am and 4pm

-- The Cliffs View Café on the first floor of the visitors centre offers outstanding views of the Cliffs.
+- The Cliffs View Café on the first floor of the visitors centre offers outstanding views

 - Climb up O’Brien’s Tower for spectacular views to the Aran Islands, Liscannor Bay and Galway Bay.